UPDATED for 2018/19 Season

 Inland off road to Ao Salud

-The falls themselves are off to the right and require a little adventure to drop down the rocky hillside to the water.
-Depending on the time of the year, it is possible to clamber over the huge boulders towards the top, where there is a small plunge pool.
+Once you get there, it’s about 5 kilometres, the falls themselves are off to the right and they too now have decent access steps down the rocky hillside to reach the bottom.
+Depending on the time of the year, it may be possible to clamber over the huge boulders towards the top, where there is a small plunge pool.

 See the directions below on how to get to the ancient trees, with the waterfall straight on after the path to Mayayuk.